faceless2/weasleyclock/README.md

 * 1 x 30mm 6mm OD/5.5mm ID [brass tube](https://maccmodels.co.uk/shop/6mm-dia-brass-tube-300mm-long-2/)
 * 4 x 67mm 5mm OD/4.5mm ID brass tube (a 350mm length of 5mm tube would cover it)
 * Cyanoacrylate glue
+* For the face we used 18mm MDF, laser printer, PVA glue and paint.

 When cutting the tubes down to size, deburr and be careful not to compress the ends, they've got to rotate freely.